alessiop86/ytlyrics-old/README.md

 ytlyrics-old
 ============

-Old [discontinued, not working] version of Ytlyrics
+Old [discontinued, not working] version of Ytlyrics.

-Please refer to the new ytlyrics repository, this was an old version of the bookmarklet, blocked from new policies enforced by browser against XSS attacks
+Please go to the new ytlyrics repository (https://github.com/alessiop86/ytlyrics), this was an old version of the bookmarklet, blocked from new policies enforced by browser against XSS attacks